 Tips on getting cheaper travel insurance for over 75s

 It’s likely that you will pay more for travel insurance because you are over 75, so it’s important to save money on your policy wherever you can, without compromising your cover.
 Here are some ways you can achieve this:

-- Buy online rather than through a travel agent or airline, as you’ll probably get a discount and you won’t have to pay the hefty commission that agents add to the price.
+- Buy online rather than through a travel agent or airline, as you’ll probably get a discount, may find a coupon code and you won’t have to pay the hefty commission that agents add to the price.

 - If you’re planning to take more than one trip in a year, consider an annual multi-trip policy rather than taking out a separate policy each time you travel.

-- If you’re travelling in a group, such as with family members, consider taking out a joint policy and ask your insurer about a group discount.
+- If you’re travelling in a group, such as with family members, consider taking out a joint policy or ask your insurer about a group discount.